jaharris/jaharris.github.io/content/authors/jesse/_index.md

 Before UCLA, I was an assistant professor at [Pomona College](https://www.pomona.edu/), in the Department of [Linguistics & Cognitive Science](https://www.pomona.edu/academics/departments/linguistics-cognitive-science).

 I am an organizer for the California Meeting on Psycholinguistics (CAMP), and hosted the inaugural meeting at [UCLA in 2017](https://sites.google.com/view/camp-ucla2017/home).
 [CAMP 2018](https://sites.google.com/view/camp-usc2018/) was held at the University of Southern California.
 [CAMP 2019](https://sites.google.com/view/camp-ucsc/) was held at UC Santa Cruz.
 [CAMP 2021](https://sites.google.com/view/camp-2021/home) was held virtually at UC Irvine.
+[Idan Blank](https://www.psych.ucla.edu/faculty-page/iblank/) and I organized [CAMP5](https://sites.google.com/view/camp5-ucla/) at UCLA in 2023.

 As a person who stutters, I'm proud to serve on the Board of Directors of the [Myspeech](https://myspeechapp.org/), a non-profit dedicated to facilitating access to high-quality, client-centered speech therapy to people in underserved communities, as well as providing resources on disability rights for students who stutter and education for speech-language pathologists in training.